tarekziade/blog/entries/marketplace-tools.rst

-It's also meant to be completely pluggable, so if you have a specific back end behavior you want to simulate, you can write a Python function for it and hook it via confiuguration.
+It's also meant to be completely pluggable, so if you have a specific back end behavior you want to simulate, you can write a Python function for it and hook it via configuration.

 The tool is currently using a configuration file where you define a list of behaviors -- from "normal" to "total blackout" --,